AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 # But try this:
 $ cd ..          #works!

 # Why?
-Let's list ALL files in `SWC` folder.
+Let's list ALL files in `SCW` folder.
 Option -a displays hidden directories as well
 $ ls -F -a
 ```
 `..` is a special directory name meaning “the directory containing this one”, or the parent of the current directory and `.` means “the current working directory”.
-In our case,  `..` refers to `Desktop` directory and `.` refers to `SWC` directory.
+In our case,  `..` refers to `Desktop` directory and `.` refers to `SCW` directory.

 But `cd` without any arguments takes you ... where?